Aykan-Hub/Used-Car-Pricing/README.md

 - Region
 - Odometer

-Remarks about positive price points:
+Remarks about positively impacting price points:
 - New vehicles are high priced at the square power of year
 - The product of year and drive influence higher price
 - The product of year and condition influence higher price